Founding a real estate company in Switzerland: Requirements and opportunities

 Financial stability is another cornerstone for the success of a real estate company.
 A capital contribution is also a basic requirement for founding a GmbH or AG.
 A public limited company (AG) requires a minimum capital of CHF 100,000, while a limited liability company (GmbH) can manage with CHF 20,000.

-You also need start-up capital for office equipment, employees and marketing activities.
+Beyond these statutory minimums, you also need start-up capital for office equipment, employees and marketing activities.
 How much this capital needs to be depends on your company’s business model.

 Banks and investors also often require proof of creditworthiness and collateral in order to minimize the financial risk.